-In West Virginia, your criminal record may be expunged—that is, erased or sealed—under the circumstances described below.
-If your record is expunged, it will no longer be visible to the general public, including potential employers.
-In most cases, you may say that you were never arrested or convicted of a crime.
-(W. Va.
-Code § 61-11-26 (2020).)
+In West Virginia, your criminal record may be expunged under the circumstances described below.
+In most cases, when your record is expunged, you can say that you were never arrested or convicted of a crime.
+Many misdemeanors and some felonies are eligible for expungement.

-Your criminal record may be eligible for expungement if:
+Your criminal record may be eligible for expungement in West Virginia if:

-Your criminal record will not qualify for expungement if any of the following are true:
+Your criminal record won't qualify for expungement if any of the following are true:

 Convictions for many first-time drug possession offenses, misdemeanors, and nonviolent felonies may be expunged.
-With some exceptions, sealed records cannot be disclosed to anyone without a court order.
-Some convictions, however, are ineligible for expungement, as described below.
+With some exceptions, a sealed record of conviction can't be disclosed to anyone without a court order.

-Your criminal record for a first-time drug possession offense may qualify for expungement if you have successfully completed a deferred sentence and your case was discharged or dismissed.
-You may apply six months after your term of probation ends, and you must have no serious or repeated probation violations.
-(W. Va.
-Code § 60A-4-407 (2020).)
+Your criminal record for a first-time drug possession offense may qualify for expungement if you've successfully completed a deferred sentence and your case was discharged or dismissed.
+You can apply six months after your probation ends, and you must have no serious or repeated probation violations.

 In general, your criminal record may qualify for expungement after the following waiting periods: